rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 these symbols are a necessity to separate actions and denote the final action.)

 ### Dependencies
 Finally we have the dependencies part.
-A dependency is defined loosely as:
+A dependency in this context can be defined as:

 _"If Action A has occurred, Action B should/should not be evaluated."_

-This definition also adds an important new facet to the previous section; the _order_ of the action definitions matter.
-If we define the above dependency but _Action A_ is defined __after__ _Action B_, then the dependency has no effect, since actions are evaluated sequentially for each transition, and reset when a new transition is to be evaluated.
+This definition also adds an important new facet to the previous section: the _order_ of the action definitions matter.
+If we define the above dependency but _Action A_ is defined __after__ _Action B_, then the dependency has no effect, since actions are evaluated sequentially for each transition and reset when a new transition is to be evaluated.

 Let us consider an example.
-In the previous part we defined two actions, the first action was the finger action. and the second considered costs for changing hand positions.
-While these are two good actions to have, they does miss an important case; What happens if we switch strings while playing? from a playability perspective it makes sense to impose a cost on changing which strings you're playing on.
+In the previous part we defined two actions, the first action was the finger action and the second considered costs for changing hand positions.
+While these are two good actions to have, they do miss an important case: What happens if we switch strings while playing? from a playability perspective it makes sense to impose a cost on changing which strings you're playing on.
 If we then consider the cost of changing string _and_ finger at the same time, it makes sense to consider that to be marginally more costly than just changing finger.
 So we can define a simple action for the cost of changing strings: